Silent Epidemic: Why So Many Men Suffer in Secret and What Real Healing Could Look Like

 • Social disconnection

-• Are far less likely to seek therapy
+• Are far less likely than women to seek therapy

 Group of men gathered in a men’s retreat